Oliver Sacks

 In January 2015, metastases from the ocular tumour were discovered in his liver.[104]
 Sacks announced this development in a February 2015 New York Times op-ed piece and estimated his remaining time in "months".
 He expressed his intent to "live in the richest, deepest, most productive way I can".
 He added: "I want and hope in the time that remains to deepen my friendships, to say farewell to those I love, to write more, to travel if I have the strength, to achieve new levels of understanding and insight."[104]

-The 2019 documentary Oliver Sacks: His Own Life by Ric Burns was based on "the most famous neurologist" Sacks, which noted that during his lifetime it was popular for neurology resident applicants to state that they chose neurology after reading Sacks's work.[104]
+The 2019 documentary Oliver Sacks: His Own Life by Ric Burns was based on "the most famous neurologist" Sacks; it noted that during his lifetime neurology resident applicants often said that they had chosen neurology after reading Sacks's works.[105]
+The film includes documents from Sacks's archive.[106]

 • Migraine (1970) ISBN 978-0-375-70406-2